JinsoRaj/TelegramBots/README.md

 # [HacktoberFest 2021](https://hacktoberfest.digitalocean.com/)

 Hacktoberfest is a month-long global celebration of open source software run by DigitalOcean in partnership with Intel, AppWrite, and DeepSource, with a strong focus on encouraging contributions to open source projects.
+During the entire month of October 2021, all you have to do is contribute to any open source projects and open at least 4 pull requests.
+Yes, any project and any kind of contributions.
+It can be a be a bug fix, improvement, or even a documentation change!
+And win a T-Shirt and awesome stickers.

 - Hacktoberfest is open to everyone.
 - Four quality pull requests must be submitted to public GitHub and/or GitLab repositories.
 - You can sign up anytime between October 1 and October 31.

-Hacktoberfest encourages participation in the open source community, which grows bigger every year.
-Complete the 2021 challenge and earn a limited edition T-shirt.
+_**"Hacktoberfest encourages participation in the open source community, which grows bigger every year.
+Complete the 2021 challenge and earn a limited edition T-shirt."**_

 Visit [HacktoberFest](https://hacktoberfest.digitalocean.com/) | [FAQ](https://hacktoberfest.digitalocean.com/faq)